 Important: Make sure all lawyers and staff are trained on your chosen communication tools since they will be the lifeline of your firm.

-Include security in your law firm’s flexible work policy
+Include security in your law firm’s remote work policy

 - Will team members be allowed to work on their personally owned devices?
 If so, make sure your firm has a clear device policy in place.